Customer Retention: It’s Not Too Late to Catch That Pass

 And of the two potential bad things that can happen:

 - Your competition intercepts (gets the order at the right time) or

 - You did not anticipate and get to the position at the right time, or you simply fumbled (did not make proactive calls or relevant upsell/cross-sell offers).

 Why might these happen?
-Other priorities can get in the way or there is poor communication between teams, systems or processes.
+Other priorities can get in the way of engagement with a customer when they’re ready to buy again.
+Or there is poor communication between teams, systems or processes.
 The result is the ball gets dropped, literally and figuratively.

-On the field, the best combination of planning, tools and execution leads to anticipation to be in the right place at the right moment to catch the ball, assuring the next first and ten.
-In sales, anticipation is about predicting the customer buying cycle and having call scripts, plays or promotions geared to that point in time.
+For the sales team, anticipation is about predicting the customer buying cycle and having call scripts, plays or promotions geared to that point in time.
 Use analytics and CRM systems to set up these actions so that you are running in the right direction.

 At Valgen, we don’t ask the question “when is the customer going to leave?”
 Instead we try to predict, “when is the customer going to buy?”
 The customer’s buying cycle dictates the size and scope of their needs.
 If we predict that a follow-on order is expected – sort of like a short pass – don’t wait for setting up promotions.
 Just act.
 On the other hand, if a larger order with a long lead time is expected – a Hail Mary pass perhaps? – use the “in-buying cycle” time to set up a more coordinated play bringing more resources to bear.

 My best wishes to the Packers and Steelers at the 2011 Super Bowl.
 But you know, I’ll be cheering for the Packers anyway … we’re closer neighbors after all.

 Seasoned analytics executive and entrepreneur with a track record of producing significant and sustained revenue gains for Sales teams in Transportation, Technology, Financial and transactional businesses.